Borwin Bandelow, phobia researcher, on fear in COEXIST

 phobia researcher Borwin Bandelow xenophobia

 Tens of thousands of years ago, humans lived in 20 to 50-member nomadic groups that consisted of several smaller families.
 People kept themselves to themselves and helped one another mutually.
 All hunted quarry was distributed fairly among all members.
 Group cohesion was a basis for division of labor and technological progress during the development of hunting weapons and other vital tools.
-Contact with other groups was also maintained, for situations like,** for example, when when it came to choosing a partner.
+Contact with other groups was also maintained, for situations like,** for example, when it came to choosing a partner.
 When food resources became scarce, though, war was waged against the other tribes.
 When it was all about survival, members closed ranks in their own tribe as a sworn community, while the foreign hordes were combated in bloody tribal wars.
 Up to 30 percent of men died at that period as a result of belligerent confrontations, therefore more than in today’s global wars.
 For the individual it was imperative to be integrated within a tribe.
 Loners had a short life.
 Those who defended themselves aggressively against foreign tribes survived.
 This strategy was a success for millennia and was passed down from generation to generation.
 This combination of love of the ethnic group and hostility toward foreigners, called “parochialism”, secured survival.
 The combination asserted itself in the genes over many generations.
 According to the principle of “survival of the fittest”, the survivors were the people who had been endowed with the parochialism gene at birth, while those who had not internalized it died an early death and had no children to pass anything on to.
 This can be best explained by the example of fear of spiders: most people in Germany have arachnophobia, even though it is completely redundant today, since in this country, almost no spider poses any actual threat.
 In prehistoric times, though, there were dangerous eight-legged creatures whose deadly bite was something to be feared.
 Those who had inherited a fear of spiders survived; the others got bitten and died.
 Throughout human history it was vital that there be no need for every life form to relearn fear of dangerous animals such as saber-tooth tigers, wolves, or snakes, but that it be present already in the genes.
 Every human, and every animal too, is therefore born with a complete set of fears of dangerous animals and other natural hazards.
 Had it been otherwise in the history of evolution, there would have been too many “total failures”.
 For example, every life form would have had to relive the experience that rattlesnake bites are fatal—without, however, ever having to go through the experience.*** phobia researcher Borwin Bandelow arachnophobia xenophobia

 All these phobias—fear of animals, therefore, but also xenophobia—are stored in a relatively crudely structured area of our brain.
 A simple area, because this phobia-steered fear system is very old in terms of evolution history.
 It is present not only in humans but also in rats, dogs, or cows.
 It is very straightforwardly organized: for example, it cannot tell the difference between a saber-tooth tiger and a pussycat.
 This less intellectually gifted fear system classifies both of them as feline predators and therefore mortally dangerous.
 This explains why there are so many people with cat phobias, even though any child knows that cats are not dangerous.